-Running a WMG analysis requires investigators to find the best currently available tools, install and configure them on a cluster, address conflicting libraries and environmental variables, and write scripts to convert outputs from one tool into the correct format to input into the next tool [13, 14].
+Running a WMG analysis requires investigators to find the best currently available tools, install and configure them, address conflicting libraries and environment variables, and write scripts to convert outputs from one tool into the correct format to input into the next tool [13, 14].
 These challenges present a major burden to anyone attempting metagenomic analysis, especially for investigators without computational experience, hindering progress of microbial genomics as a field [15].
 Existing automated pipelines and cloud services lack modularity, do not give users control over the analysis, and often lack functions for genome-resolved metagenomics, the extraction of putative genomes (bins) through the binning of metagenomic assemblies [14, 16-19].

 Genome-resolved metagenomics allows for metabolic reconstruction of individual taxa and microbiome comparison at a finer scale.
 While a number of sophisticated tools such as CONCOCT , MaxBin, and metaBAT have been developed to address binning, it is still an actively improving field [9, 19-21].
 Qualities of a metagenomic bin are (1) completion, the level of coverage of a population genome, and (2) contamination the amount of sequence that do not belong to this population from another genome.
 These metrics can be estimated by counting universal single-copy genes within each bin [22, 23].
 CheckM improves on this by checking for single-copy genes that a genome of the bin’s taxonomy is expected to have [24].
+The percentage of expected single-copy genes that are found in a bin is interpreted as its completion, while the contamination is estimated from the percentage of single-copy genes that are found in duplicate.

 Most metagenomic binning tools extract bins by clustering together scaffolds that have similar sequence properties, such as K-mer composition and codon usage, and similar read coverages across multiple samples [25, 26].
 Because no single binning approach is superior in every case, bin consolidation tools attempt to combine the strengths and minimize the weaknesses of different approaches.
-DAS_Tool predicts single-copy genes in all the provided bin, aggregates bins with overlapping genes, and extracts a more complete consensus bin from each aggregate [27]{Sieber, 2017 #8457}.
+DAS_Tool predicts single-copy genes in all the provided bin sets, aggregates bins from different binning predictions, and extracts a more complete consensus bin from each aggregate such that the resulting bin has the most single-copy genes while having a reasonably low number of duplicate genes [27].
 This collapsing approach significantly improves the completion of the bins.
-Binning_refiner, on the other hand, splits the contigs into bins such that all contig division boundaries of the original predicted bins are satisfied.
+Binning_refiner, on the other hand, splits the contigs into more bins such that no two contigs are in the same bin if they were in different bins in any of the original bin sets.
 This breaks the contigs into many more bins, reducing contamination[28].
 Both of these approaches consolidate sets of bins from different methods and result in a superior bin set, but they have limitations – DAS_Tool increases completion at the expense of introducing contamination, while Binning_refiner prioritizes purity, but loses completeness.
 Another way to improve draft genome quality that is relatively unexplored is bin reassembly – extracting reads that belong to a given bin and assembling them separately from the rest of the metagenome.
 With proper benchmarking, this approach could significantly improve the quality and downstream functional annotation of at least some bins in a microbial community.